esteil/atvfiles/README.txt

 The author is not affiliated with Apple, Inc.

+== Acknowledgements ==
+Contains AGRegex, copyright (c) 2002 Aram Greenman, which in turns contains PCRE, both of which are available under the BSD license.

 == Special Thanks ==
 * alan_quatermain (#awkwardtv) for his magic code to bypass the plugin whitelist.